 If you have a second property you use for holidays, it needs different cover to your main home.
+Specialist insurance for holiday homes should provide you with the cover you need.

-What do you need it to cover?
+What do you need your holiday home insurance to cover?

 Will you rent out your holiday home?